cminyard/gensio/README.rst

 gensio_class.h
     The main include file for creating your own gensio.

-sergensio_class.h
-    The main include file for creating your own serial port gensio.

 gensio_base.h
     This handles a lot of the boiler plate for a gensio.
 Most of the